thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 abstract: "Cite sources with pop-ups and generate reference lists"
 ---

-In-text citations and bibliographies are all available in Quire.
-Designed to meet scholarly needs and multiple citation styles, they are easy to implement in your publications.
-Bibliographic references are formatted in YAML and stored in a YAML file (you can consult our [YAML syntax fundamentals](/docs-v1/fundamentals/) for more information) while citation and bibliography {{< q-def "shortcodes" >}} are used to integrate these references in your publication.
+In-text citations and bibliographies are available in Quire.
+They are easy to implement and designed to meet scholarly needs and multiple citation styles.
+Bibliographic references are stored in a YAML file while citation and bibliography {{< q-def "shortcodes" >}} are used to integrate these references into your publication.

 ## Capture Bibliographic Information in YAML

 Bibliographic references for your publication should be listed in a `references.yaml` file in the `content/_data/` directory.
 Each entry in the `references.yaml` file must include the `full` form of the reference and an `id` that will be used in your citation shortcode.

 ```yaml
 entries: